apollographql/docs/src/content/graphos/metrics/notifications/notification-setup.md

 ---
-title: Setting up Apollo Studio notifications
+title: Setting up GraphOS notifications
 ---

-Apollo Studio can notify your team about changes to your graph and its performance.
+GraphOS can notify your team about changes to your graph and its performance.
 These notifications help you stay up to date and address issues as they arise.

-> If you don't have an Apollo Studio organization yet, [get started](../../quickstart/cloud/).
+> If you don't have a GraphOS organization yet, [get started](../../quickstart/cloud/).

 ## Supported notifications and channels

-Studio can send your team the following notification types:
+GraphOS can send your team the following notification types:

 - [Daily reports](./daily-reports) of your graph's request rate, error rate, and latency
 - [Schema change notifications](./schema-change-integration) whenever your graph's schema is updated
 - [Performance alerts](./performance-alerts) whenever a metric such as error percentage or request latency exceeds a particular threshold (this experimental feature requires a [paid plan](https://www.apollographql.com/pricing/))
 - [Build status notifications](./build-status-notification) whenever Apollo attempts to compose a supergraph schema for your federated graph (this preview feature is [enterprise only](https://www.apollographql.com/pricing/))

-Currently, Studio can send each of these notification types to the channel(s) indicated:
+Currently, GraphOS can send each of these notification types to the channel(s) indicated:

 | Notification Type                            | Slack | Pagerduty | Custom Webhook |
 | :------------------------------------------- | :---: | :-------: | :------------: |